yomidevs/local-audio-yomichan/README.md

 <details> <summary>Updating to the new audio <i>(click here)</i></summary>

 *   Previously, the audio provided was the raw scraped audio without any processing.
-These files have a [good number of problems](https://github.com/Aquafina-water-bottle/local-audio-yomichan-build-scripts#local-audio-yomichan-build-scripts), so all of the audio was pre-processed using various scripts generously provided by [@Mansive](https://github.com/Mansive) and [@tsweet64](https://github.com/tsweet64).
+These files have a [good number of problems](https://github.com/Aquafina-water-bottle/local-audio-yomichan-build-scripts#local-audio-yomichan-build-scripts), so all of the audio was [pre-processed](https://github.com/Aquafina-water-bottle/local-audio-yomichan-build-scripts#local-audio-yomichan-build-scripts) using various scripts (generously provided by [@Mansive](https://github.com/Mansive) and [@tsweet64](https://github.com/tsweet64)).
 Additionally, the new audio contains a new source: SMK8 (short for <ruby>新明解<rt>しんめいかい</rt></ruby>８).

-    If you are interested in updating your audio, here's what you have to do:
+    If you are interested in updating your audio, here's what you'll need to do:
-    1. Update the add-on (`Tools` →  `Add-ons` →  `Check for Updates`)
+    1. Ensure the add-on is updated (`Tools` →  `Add-ons` →  `Check for Updates`)
     2. Navigate to this add-on folder:
         * Within the same Add-ons window, select the add-on (`Local Audio Server for Yomichan`).
         * Click `View files` to the right.
 Your file explorer should now be under `Anki2/addons21/1045800357`.